-The two steering gears commonly found on vehicles today are the recirculating ball and the rack and pinion.
-The recirculating ball steering gear is found on older vehicles and many of today's light and heavy trucks.
-Rack and pinion steering gears are installed on front wheel drive vehicles and light trucks.
+The two steering gears commonly found on vehicles today are recirculating ball and rack and pinion.
+The recirculating ball steering gear is found on older vehicles and many of today's trucks.
+Rack and pinion steering gears are installed on front-wheel drive vehicles and light trucks.

 Binding steering while cornering is often caused by dry, worn ball joints.
 As the illustration shows, a binding ball joint, a binding rack gear, or binding strut mount bearings result in problem steering.

 Loose Tie Rods

 Worn tie rods produce noise, tire wear, and loose steering.
 The ball and stud have worn, and slack and looseness affect its performance.
 This looseness can affect either the inner or the outer tie rod ends.
 It results in vehicle wander and constant wheel correction to keep the vehicle in a straight line.